Nippon Chemical Industrial Co.,Ltd.

 Water stress, flooding Physical risk Chronic Medium to long term Unstable supply due to water issues in raw material production regions.
 Reduce procurement risk by diversifying procurement regions and suppliers.

-Direct operations GHG emissions Transition risk Markets and technologies Medium to long term If the amount of CO₂ from production activities cannot be reduced, the costs associated with carbon taxes and emission credits will increase.
-Reduce CO₂ emissions by improving productivity, utilizing renewable energy, and introducing decarbonization facilities.
+Direct operations GHG emissions Transition risk Markets and technologies Medium to long term If GHG emissions from production activities cannot be reduced, the costs associated with carbon taxes and emission credits will increase.
+Reduce GHG emissions by improving productivity, utilizing renewable energy, and introducing decarbonization facilities.

 Solid waste generation and release Transition risk Reputation Long term Increasing calls from municipalities and citizens for solid waste reduction and circular economy promotion, increasing waste disposal costs.
 Reduce solid waste by improving productivity, promoting recycling, etc.